 The most common bankruptcy filing in Iowa is Chapter 7.
 This is often called "straight" bankruptcy or "liquidation" bankruptcy.
 The purpose of a Chapter 7 bankruptcy is to get rid of or "discharge" your legal responsibility to pay certain debts, primarily unsecured credit card bills, medical bills, personal loans, debts due after vehicle or house repossession, old landlord or utility bills and, perhaps, some older tax obligations.
+Filing for a Chapter 7 bankruptcy in Iowa can allow for a "fresh start" with debt resolution and relief programs.

 If you are an individual person (or married filing jointly) you qualify to file a Chapter 7 bankruptcy in Iowa.
 Chapter 7 is not usually used to file for a corporation or LLC bankruptcy, but if you own a business as a sole proprietor or are incorporated or an LLC, a personal Chapter 7 may be an option to free you from personal debts and allow you to continue your business.